zhichaoshen40/DAS_CC_GPU/README.md

 Please find Readme.pdf for instructions.
-The code is written in CUDA, for a python equivanlent, please refer to https://github.com/yanyangg/SeismicAmbientNoiseDAS
+The code is written in CUDA.
+For a python equivanlent, please refer to https://github.com/yanyangg/SeismicAmbientNoiseDAS